hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 <HaiVideo src="../img/gX02sy0QQp-f.mp4"></HaiVideo>

+## Install

+Vixxy is included by default with the official Basis Framework repository, in the `Basis/Packages/dev.hai-vr.basis.comms/` folder, since the 1st of May 2026.

+If you are a participant in the Basis Demo application, follow the regular instructions for making avatars.

 ## Create a toggle

 Create a new GameObject in your avatar and add a **HVR Vixxy Control** component to it.